|

 The power supply

-The power supply itself is basically just a wall-wart of the most unspectacular variety.
+The power supply itself is basically just a wall-wart transformer.
 It's labeled

 Hooking It Up